swcarpentry-ja/carpentries-coc/topic_folders/policies/code-of-conduct.md

 Ideally we would all be able to diffuse an incident.
 In practice, we have varying comfort with situations depending on our current experience and the environment.
 Below are ways that you can be supportive, and steps that you can take during or after an incident.

 If you can, move from being a bystander to being a Code of Conduct first responder.
 If you see something inappropriate happening, speak up.
-If you don't feel comfortable intervening, but feel someone should, please submit a report, in person to a workshop host or instructor, or via the [Code of Conduct incident report form](https://goo.gl/forms/KoUfO53Za3apOuOK2) to the Code of Conduct committee.
+If you don't feel comfortable intervening, but feel someone should, please submit a report, in person to a workshop host or instructor, or via the [Code of Conduct incident report form][reporting-form] to the Code of Conduct committee.

 ##### Immediate Response